knice/inquiry.ucsc.edu/source/_articles/2020-21/what-are-your-pronouns.md

 stress, and due to this they experienced more mental and physical health problems.

-Unsurprisingly, we found that the middle group---of which I am a part---who grew up during the height of AIDS internalized more stigma around having sex.
+Unsurprisingly, we found that the middle group&mdash;of which I am a part&mdash;who grew up during the height of AIDS internalized more stigma around having sex.
 They experienced a rhetoric that characterized gay men as disease carriers who were inevitably going to die, whereas the older and younger generations shared an openness around sex because that